lene/DuplicateImages/README.md

 ### Progress and verbosity control

-- `--progress` prints a progress bar each for the process of reading the images and the process of finding duplicates among the scanned image
+- `--progress` prints a progress bar each for the process of reading the images, and the process of finding duplicates among the scanned image
 - `--debug` prints debugging output
-- `--quiet` decreases the log level by 1 for each time it is called; `--debug` and `--quiet` nullify each other
+- `--quiet` decreases the log level by 1 for each time it is called; `--debug` and `--quiet` cancel each other out

 ### Pre-storing and using image hashes to speed up computation